Parks Australia

 4. Publish an annual statement of compliance with the Framework, including an overview of the entity’s child safety risk assessment (conducted under Requirement 1).

-Over the past 12-months, the DNP, through Parks Australia:
+Over the past 12-months, the DNP, through PAD:

-• reviewed and promoted the department’s ‘Working with Children and Vulnerable People Policy’ (and other child safety related policies) to ensure alignment with the Framework
+• reviewed and promoted DCCEEW’s ‘Working with Children and Vulnerable People Policy’ (and other child safety related policies) to ensure alignment with the Framework

-• distributed communications aimed at supporting greater awareness and understanding of our obligations under the Framework and promoting the department’s commitment
+• distributed communications aimed at supporting greater awareness and understanding of our obligations under the Framework and promoting DCCEEW’s commitment

-• continuing to improve staff awareness of the department’s Child Safety Policy and obligations
+• continue to improve staff awareness of the department’s Child Safety Policy and obligations

-• reviewing internal systems to enhance processes relating to training and maintaining relevant checks
+• review internal systems to enhance processes relating to training and maintaining relevant checks

-• ensuring child safe clauses are included in grants or procurement documents for funded third parties where required.
+• ensure child safe clauses are included in grants or procurement documents for funded third parties where required.